Combating Modern Slavery

 The Government accepted several of the recommendations of the Independent Review and committed to making key changes to the Act, including the following:

-Despite a clear need for additional legislation, there has been little progress on this amendment since June 2021.
+Despite a clear need for additional legislation, there has been little progress on this amendment since June 2021 and it has not progressed into law yet.

 In addition to the UK Modern Slavery Act, and its amendments, similar legislation has been introduced in other parts of the world.
 These include the California Transparency in Supply Chains Act (2010), French Duty of Vigilance Law (2017), the Australian Modern Slavery Bill (2018) and the German Lieferkettensorgfaltspflichtengesetz (Lieferkettengesetz or LkSG), known in English as the German Supply Chain Due Diligence Act (SCDDA) which comes into force on January 1, 2023.